ksek87/ksek87/README.md

 I'm Keelin, welcome to my Github!

 - I spent the last few years with a venture-backed, sustainability-focused AI firm, and now work in Tech Strategy Consulting!
-- I'm a recent Computer Science grad with a specialization in Artificial Intelligence, and also hold a degree in Applied Sciences with studies in Electrical Engineering and in Business.
+- I'm a recent Computer Science graduate with a specialization in Artificial Intelligence, and also hold a degree in Applied Sciences with studies in Electrical Engineering and in Business.
-- I recently completed a Fellowship at the AI4Good Lab in the 2022 Montreal Cohort, exploring the ethical implications of AI and how we can use technology for social good.
+- I recently completed a Fellowship at the AI4Good Lab (at MILA -- Montreal Institute for Learning Algorithms) in the 2022 Montreal Cohort, exploring the ethical implications of AI and how we can use technology for social good.
 Check out the project in my pinned repos below!
+- I am fascinated by AI and AI ethics, and I am passionate about bringing sustainable and ethical technology to market!

 Planning to start up some new projects soon, so stay tuned.